jaz303/interaction-timeout/README.md

 `interaction-timeout` creates a timeout object that will call a user-supplied function when the user has not interacted with the document for a given period of time.
 Useful for creating screensaver and attractors in exhibition/kiosk installations.

+Compatibility notes: `interaction-timeout` uses event capturing and is therefore not compatible with IE < 9.

 ## Install it

     npm install --save interaction-timeout